ingastrelnikova/awt-pj-ss22-learn-tech-2/README.md

 ```shell
 python awt-pj-ss22-learn-tech-2/src/app.py
 ```
-to run the RESTful API, and open the corresponding link in the browser according to the information on the terminal.
+to run the RESTful API, and open the first link according to the information on the terminal in the browser.

 Use ```Ctrl+C``` (key combinations on the keyboard) to close the RESTful API.